Abigail/Abigail.github.io/Src/Trapped/vertical_mover.md

 #### Flat

 On the Flat Wedge, the %%PIECE%% escapes to the upper right using a step wise pattern.
+In a two step loop, the piece moves one square forward and to the right, for an escape velocity of \(\sqrt{2}\).